 - Breathable and super comfortable

-- No refund policy or warranty from manufacturer
+- No refund policy or warranty from the manufacturer

 WOD Wear Elastic Wrist Wraps

 When it comes to providing optimum support during cleans, hand presses and other weight lifting workouts, you’ve got to give it to this superior quality wrist wrap.
-With this wrist support to the rescue, weight lifters need not worry about working up a major sweat as this wrist support helps protect your wrist at all times.
+With this wrist support to the rescue, weight lifters need not worry about working up a major sweat as these help protect your wrist at all times.

 More so, it is super comfortable, breathable and easily absorbs moisture, ensuring you go about your weight lifting routines in style.
 Featuring a thumb hook and loop closure, this wrap will provide a secure fit always.

-If you’re looking to protect yourself against injuries when lifting, then you’ll absolutely find this weight wrist support worth it.
+If you’re looking to protect yourself against injuries when lifting, then you’ll absolutely find this product worth it.

 - Strong and reliable support